 Once extracted, you can easily export or use the information in other applications or process it further.
 Some errors may crop up during this process.
 Pay attention to the following.

 - Image quality can make it difficult for the technology to read text blocks.
 It may pop up as an error.

 - Spaces between words and text alignment may lead to a wrong interpretation of words.

-- Documents with cursive or connected writing styles may become a challenge as OCR may not recognise individual characters.
+- Documents with cursive or connected writing styles may become challenging as OCR may not recognize individual characters.

 While these errors present a minor hiccup, other models can overcome these quite easily.

 For extraction, you can choose from several models.
 A rule-based model works well when you have semi-structured and structured documents.
 Such models can identify line items or key-value pairs by using a positional reference in the document.

 For example, based on certain strings attached to the invoice number, the model picks it up irrespective of where it is on the invoice.